spack/spack-monitor/docs/getting_started/api.rst

  - repos
  - errors.txt

-We want to get output and errors from this location, so the client within Spack can read in and parse files.
+We want to send build environment and install files from this location, so the client within spack can read and parse files.
 The data should be formatted as follows:

 .. code-block:: python